Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

     ![](../media/lab02/image-13.png)

-You have now created a CA policy to enforce your authentication strength policy to Salesforce excluding SMS OTP and therefore prevent successful attacks using SMS interception.
+    >**Success!** You have now created a CA policy to enforce your authentication strength policy to Salesforce excluding SMS OTP and therefore prevent successful attacks using SMS interception.

 ### Review

-In this lab, you have completed the following:
+In this excercise, you have completed the following:
 - Created trusted network.
 - Created new Conditional Access Policy with limited scope.
 - Tested the configured Policy.
 - Configured an active working Conditional Access policy that prevents users from logging in outside the trusted network.
 - Created a CA policy to enforce your authentication strength policy to Salesforce.

 ### You have successfully finished the exercise.
-Click on **Next** to move on to the next one.
+Click on **Next** to move on to the next excercise.